enz/pentobi/HACKING.md

 * libpentobi_base --
   General Blokus-specific functionality.
-* libpentobi_mcts --
-  Blokus player based on libboardgame_mcts
 * libpentobi_gtp --
   General Blokus-specific GTP interface based on libpentobi_base.
+* libpentobi_mcts --
+  Main Blokus computer player used in Pentobi based on libboardgame_mcts
+* learn_tool --
+  Tool for learning the move priors used in libpentobi_mcts
 * pentobi_gtp --
   GTP interface to the player in libpentobi_mcts.
   See pentobi_gtp/Pentobi-GTP.html for more information.
 * twogtp --
   Tool for playing Blokus games between two GTP engines (currently only supported on Unix)
-* learn_tool --
-  Tool for learning the move priors used in libpentobi_mcts

 Pentobi GUI Modules
 -------------------